Pelikantapeten/p2-quickmem/README.md

 5. At the ”Source” section choose ”main” as Branch and root as folder and click ”Save”
 6. The website will deploy and the pages refreshes to provide the live link to the project.

-The live link can be found here - LINK
+The live link can be found here - https://pelikantapeten.github.io/p2-quickmem/

 ## Content